State legislature (United States): History

+Representation

 Members of the smaller chamber represent more citizens and usually serve for longer terms than members of the larger chamber, generally four years.
 In 41 states, the larger chamber is called the House of Representatives.
-Five states designate the larger chamber the Assembly and three states call it the House of Delegates.
+Five states designate the larger chamber the assembly, three states call it the House of Delegates, and one has just one chamber.
 Members of the larger chamber usually serve for terms of two years.
 The larger chamber customarily has the exclusive power to initiate taxing legislation and articles of impeachment.